 Fort Liberty in North Carolina, the largest U.S. military base by number of personnel, and home to the elite 82nd Airborne Division and U.S. Army Special Operations Command, has become a focal point for national security concerns related to foreign land buys.
 Reports reveal that Chinese-owned farmland surrounds the base within a 30-mile radius, with critics

-saying this land could be leveraged for espionage, including reconnaissance, tracking technology installation, and drone surveillance.
+saying this land could be leveraged for espionage, including reconnaissance, the installation of tracking technology, and drone surveillance.

-Concerns of foreign espionage—or even outright attacks on the homeland—have grown after Chinese nationals, and others from adversarial nations, were caught trying to access military bases.
-Rep. Pat Fallon (R-Texas), who sits on the National Security, the Border and Foreign Affairs subcommittee, told The Epoch Times in a
+Concerns over foreign espionage—or even outright attacks on the homeland—have grown after Chinese nationals, and others from adversarial nations, were caught trying to access military bases.
+Rep. Pat Fallon (R-Texas), who sits on the Subcommittee on National Security, the Border and Foreign Affairs, told The Epoch Times in a

 recent interview that dozens of incidents have come to light of Chinese nationals, claiming to be tourists, taking photographs near military installations and critical infrastructure such as reservoirs, even when the facilities are in remote, rural locations that tourists don’t typically visit.